acmdorio/acmdorio.github.io/_posts/2020-04-29-pl-features-1.md

 All features listed here have to do with programming language semantics, standard library, tools and implementation; syntactic aspects weren't considered and will be left to a second part of this (extensive) rant.

-At some point I may try to assemble a table of which languages have which features, with the intention on comparing them and helping other people choose what's best for them, be it either an existing language or what set of characteristics their new language will want to have.
+At some point I may try to assemble a table of which languages have which features, with the intention on comparing them and helping other people choose what's best for them, be it either an existing language or what set of characteristics they'll want their new language to have.

 I would also like to know what languages people think have all the mentioned features, as well as which others they can say that definitely don't accomplish them.